By: AY1920S1-CS2103T-W12-3 Since: SEPT 2019 Licence: MIT

 4.1.
 Logging Income : in

-command will increase the overall balance value.
+Have an income that you need to log down?
+PalPay accepts all income inputs through the in command.
+Inputting an in command will increase the overall balance value.
 Your income statements have the added option to be tagged under one or more categories.
-You can do so by including the [c/CATEGORY]
+You can do so by including the [c/CATEGORY] parameter in your command line.
+All uncategorized incomes will be tagged under the GENERAL category.

 4.1.1.
 Command Syntax